photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ### Disk Space ###

-In case the logs show "disk full" or "disk quota exceeded" errors, either the disk containing the *storage* folder is full (get a new one or use a different disk) or a disk usage limit is configured, for example in the Docker, Kubernetes, or Virtual Machine configuration (remove or increase it).
+In case the logs show "disk full", "quota exceeded", or "no space left" errors, either the disk containing the *storage* folder is full (get a new one or use a different disk) or a disk usage limit is configured, for example in the Docker, Kubernetes, or Virtual Machine configuration (remove or increase it).

 On Linux and other Unix-like operating systems, the [available disk space](https://opensource.com/article/18/7/how-check-free-disk-space-linux) can be viewed by running `df -h` in a terminal.